kartikeybhardwaj/mongodb-dockerization/README.md

 ##### Explanation of docker-compose file
 - `version` is a version of docker-compose file format, you can change to the latest version.
 - `mongo_test_1`, `mongo_test_2` and `mongo_test_3` are service names, you can change the name whatever you want.
-- image must be **mongo**, because you want to create a container from mongo image.
 - `container_name` is a name for your container.
 - `environment` is a variables that will be used on the mongo container.
 - `MONGO_INITDB_DATABASE` is database name at the point of initialization of database, should be **admin**.